PROFESSIONAL TRAINING YEAR MODULE (FULL-YEAR STUDY) - 2021/2

 Thus, the summative assessment for this module consists of:

-- Study Exchange (LO2, LO3, LO5, LO6, LO7) The assessment of academic attainment for the study element of the placement year is as per the requirements of the partner institution.
-You must secure the agreed number of credits at the partner institution in order to successfully meet the requirements of the Professional Training year.
+Students must secure the agreed number of credits at the partner institution in order to successfully meet the requirements of the Professional Training year.
+This recognises the full-year nature of the study exchange.

 Formative assessment and feedback